-Applied: The project takes place in a context of real-life ministry theological and theoretical roots to its results and implications for further study.
+Applied: The project takes place in a context of real-life ministry. ---------- ---

+- Paper:A written report that describes the applied research project from its biblicaltheological and theoretical roots to its results and implications for further study.
 Most D.Min.
-Papers follow the paradigm found in this manual.

-Paper: A written report that describes the applied research project from its biblicalas a result of professional-doctoral level investigation according to recognized standards of inquiry.

-Project: A research undertaking that conducts and/or evaluates ministry.

-Research: Within the context of the specific topic one will know how to minister better
+Papers follow the paradigm found in this handbook. - Project: A research undertaking that conducts and/or evaluates ministry. - Research: Within the context of the specific topic one will know how to minister better as a result of professional-doctoral level investigation according to recognized standards of inquiry.